-Background information on the individual will need to be provided by the recruiting department, together with a copy of the evidence of the sponsorship arrangement under which the individual is coming to the University and confirmation of maintenance funds (which may consist of combined funding, eg from a sponsoring body plus a salary from the overseas institution).
+Background information on the individual will need to be provided by the recruiting School, together with a copy of the evidence of the sponsorship arrangement under which the individual is coming to the University and confirmation of maintenance funds (which may consist of combined funding, eg from a sponsoring body plus a salary from the overseas institution).

 Migrants sponsored researchers will initially be given a visa for a maximum period of 24 months, or the time given in the CoS plus one month, whichever is shorter; and are not permitted to switch into other employment once in the UK.

-If an overseas national requiring permission to work in the UK is visiting the University to take part in more short-term academic activity (eg to give a lecture, as an external examiner or participate in a selection panel) then the Visitor Undertaking a Permitted Paid Engagement or (for unpaid work) Business Visitor routes apply.
+If an overseas national requiring permission to work in the UK is visiting the University to take part in more short-term academic activity (eg to give a lecture, as an external examiner or participate in a selection panel) then the Visitor Undertaking a Permitted Paid Engagement or (for unpaid work) Standard Visitor routes apply.